 - Knee bursitis:

-Bursae are small pockets cushioning the outside of your knee joint and preventing friction of the knee bones if any of these bursa pockets gets inflamed, then the friction and the lack of lubricant to the knee joints will definitely cause knee pain.
+Bursae is a small pockets cushioning the outside of your knee joint and preventing friction of the knee bones, if any of these bursa pockets gets inflamed, then the friction and the lack of lubricant to the knee joints will definitely cause knee pain.

 knee pain and soreness from arthritis:

-Arthritis is a case in which body joints are inflamed, arthritis is of 100+ kinds, some of them affects the knee joint such as:
+Arthritis is a case in which body joints are inflamed, arthritis are of 100+ kinds, some of them affects the knee joint such as: